0icj/skins/README.md

 **Last updated: 22/09/2024**

 <p align="center">

 Check [tekkito's discord channel](https://discord.gg/GnU45qMrj8)

-I'm posting a lot of skins and skin elements on his server
+I'm posting a lot of skins and skin elements on his server If you contact my Discord (it's on my userpage), I will receive your request as soon as possible if I'm not busy So Feel FREE to contact me

 [My OSU profile](https://osu.ppy.sh/users/16370707)